spring-projects/sts4/vscode-extensions/vscode-concourse/README.md

 ### Content assist

 Having trouble remembering all the names of the attributes, and their spelling?
-Or can't remmeber which resource properties to set in the `get` task params versus its `source` attributes?
+Or can't remember which resource properties to set in the `get` task params versus its `source` attributes?
 Content assist to the rescue: